valhalla/demos/docs/blogs/2015-07-07-dynamic-costing.md

 This method gets the cost to traverse the specified directed edge.
 Cost includes a path cost along with the actual time (seconds) to traverse the edge.
 Path costs are generally time or distance and can include artifical cost penalties to avoid roads/edges with specific attributes.
 By returning the actual elapsed time in seconds the costing method can be applied to time dependent and schedule based routing (e.g. transit).

-Costing methods also can compute **edge transition costs**, sometimes called turn costs.
-These are costs to applied to go from one edge to another when traversing a node/intersection.
-A fourth costing method can be defined in the costing class to consider the cost to go from one edge to another at an intersection:
+Costing methods can also compute **edge transition costs**, sometimes called turn costs.
+These costs are applied at the node/intersection when transitioning from one edge to another.
+A fourth costing method can be defined in the costing class to account for this:

 	virtual Cost TransitionCost(const baldr::DirectedEdge* edge, const baldr::NodeInfo* node,
                                 const EdgeLabel& pred) const;